Everybody wants to know, “how do you move on from heartbreak?”

 Imagine yourself sitting in a cozy private office, feeling completely safe and unjudged as this gentle person listens to you and helps you sort through your emotions in a way that makes you feel completely validated and understood.

-But Katherine is the complete opposite.
+I have never even had an in-person therapist who made me feel as validated as Katherine did.
 She is the epitome of what I wish every therapist would be.
 She has a soothing air that immediately makes you feel safe.
 At the same time, she is firm enough to make you realize some hard-punching truths.

 I imagine that if I was going through a painful, all-consuming breakup, she’s the kind of person I would run to.
 And in truth I found myself wishing a couple of times that I had taken this Quest when I was going through my previous breakups.